nailauiuxdesign/Agent-Ping-Pong/README.md

 **Step 2: Automated Episode Processing (Ongoing)**

-1.  **Detection:** Your application's backend automatically checks the podcaster's original RSS feed periodically (e.g., every hour).
+1.  **Detection:** The application's backend automatically checks the podcaster's original RSS feed periodically (e.g., every hour).
 2.  **Processing:** When it detects a new episode, the entire agent pipeline is triggered automatically.
 3.  **Notification:** Once the translation is complete (this could take several minutes depending on the episode length), the podcaster receives an email notification: "Your new episode of '[Podcast Name] - Spanish Edition' is now live\!"
 4.  **Distribution:** The newly generated, translated episode is automatically added to the corresponding translated RSS feed, making it available on all platforms where that new feed has been added.